ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-Now suppose that the `if` condition compares two strings or numbers.
-Bash has a special operator [[ for this purpose.
-The double square brackets are [**reserved word**](https://en.wikipedia.org/wiki/Reserved_word) of the interpreter.
-Bash handles the brackets on its own without calling a utility.
+The `grep` utility works well when you deal with files.
+But what should you do when you want to compare two strings or numbers?
+Bash has the [[ operator for that.
+The double square brackets are the [**reserved word**](https://en.wikipedia.org/wiki/Reserved_word) of the interpreter.
+Bash handles them on its own without calling a utility.

 W> The Bourne shell does not have the [[ operator.
 The POSIX standard does not have it too.
 Therefore, if you should follow the standard, use the obsolete [`test`](http://mywiki.wooledge.org/BashFAQ/031) operator or its synonym [.
 Never use `test` in Bash.
 It has limited capabilities comparing with the operator [[.
-Also, it has error-prone syntax.
+Also, its syntax is error-prone.

-Let's start with a simple example of using the [[.
-We need to compare two strings.
-In this case, the `if` condition looks like this:
+Let's start with a simple example of using the [[ operator.
+You need to compare two strings.
+The following `if` condition does that:
 {line-numbers: true, format: Bash}
 ```
 if [[ "abc" = "abc" ]]